Care Providers

 From Mentee to Mentor: Q&A with Cleft Surgeon Dr. Robert Beinrauh

-Having served on more than 20 surgical missions with Operation Smile, it’s safe to say that Dr. Robert Beinrauh has touched the lives of patients from all around the world.
+Having served on more than 20 surgical programs with Operation Smile, it’s safe to say that Dr. Robert Beinrauh has touched the lives of patients from all around the world.

 In addition to lending his expertise through performing cleft surgery, Robert also helps train future surgeons in Rwanda to help strengthen their health care system in the country.